-Separability of Newton's equation partly "rotational" and partly "divergent" "Maxwellian" behavior of the rotational part of Newton's equation Analogy between rotation charges and electric charges Analogy between anelasticity of the lattice and dielectricity of the matter Analogy between mass transport in the lattice and magnetism in the matter The complete analogy with the physical quantities of the electromagnetism theory The effects of volume expansion of the lattice in the absolute frame of GO About the highly improbable existence of magnetic monopoles in this analogy About the possible existence of "vector electric charges" in this analogy The importance of this analogy
+Separability of Newton's equation partly "rotational" and partly "divergent" 99 "Maxwellian" behavior of the rotational part of Newton's equation 101 Analogy between rotation charges and electric charges 102 Analogy between anelasticity of the lattice and dielectricity of the matter 103 Analogy between mass transport in the lattice and magnetism in the matter 104 The complete analogy with the physical quantities of the electromagnetism theory 105 The effects of volume expansion of the lattice in the absolute frame of GO 105 Are there "magnetic monopoles" in this analogy?
+105 Are there "vector electric charges" in this analogy?
+106 The importance of this analogy 108